King of the Road (song): Randy Travis

+Certifications

 "Queen of the House"

 Country music singer Jody Miller (no relation) answered "King of the Road" with "Queen of the House" (1965).
 The song used Roger Miller's music while changing the lyrics to describe the day-to-day life of a stay-at-home mom.
-The words were written by Mary Taylor.The song was a hit, reaching number 12 on Billboard's Hot 100 and number 5 on the Hot Country Singles chart.
+The words were written by Mary Taylor.
+The song was a hit, reaching number 12 on Billboard's' Hot 100 and number five on the Hot Country Singles chart.
 It also won a Grammy for Female Country Vocal Performance.

-Connie Francis later recorded this song on her 1966 album Live at the Sahara (1966).

-The Supremes performed "Queen of the House" in their nightclub act.
-It can be heard on their The Supremes at the Copa (1965) album and I Hear a Symphony remastered CD, which includes their September 1966 appearance at the Roostertail in Detroit, on the second disc.